 Gary Keesee was in a financial mess:

-- He was unable to provide the basic necessities for your family.
+- He couldn’t provide for his family.

-- He was hounded by creditors, bill collectors, and even friends and family.
+- He was hounded by creditors.

 According to him,